tomonocle/miscellany/management.md

 ### Slope of enlightenment
-More instances of how the technology can benefit the enterprise start to crystallize and become more widely understood.
+More instances of how the technology can benefit the enterprise start to crystallise and become more widely understood.
 Second- and third-generation products appear from technology providers.
 More enterprises fund pilots;
 conservative companies remain cautious.